 Lough Gur, Limerick’s Lake District, is at the heart of a remarkable archaeological landscape featuring sites that represent every major period of human history in Ireland.
 Physical evidence of occupation from the Neolithic, Bronze Age, Iron Age, Early Christian, Medieval, Early Modern and Modern eras has been found in the immediate vicinity.

 It is home to Ireland's largest and oldest stone circle.
 At one point in time it was also home to the largest concentration of Giant Irish Deer in Europe.
 Lough Gur has breath taking scenery along with a fairy trail and tree trail for younger and young at heart visitors.
-The new Beechwood Kiosk is also open since September 2020.
+The new Lakeshore Park Kiosk Kiosk is also open since September 2020.

-The Heritage Centre at Lough Gur displays the rich heritage of Lough Gur through interactive multimedia exhibitions that brings to life over 6,000 of archaeology and history.
+The Visitor Centre at Lough Gur displays the rich heritage of Lough Gur through interactive multimedia exhibitions that brings to life over 6,000 years of archaeology and history.
 Fully trained and qualified guides are also on hand to answer all of your questions.

 The exhibition is suitable for all ages and brings the visitor on a journey through the history of Lough Gur starting during the Mesolithic Era, and progressing until the 19th century.